Oktoberfest - ein Fest der Landeshauptstadt München

 Monday to Thursday from 10 a.m. until 11:30 p.m.

-Friday, Saturday, and Montag, 2nd of October, from 10 a.m until midnight
+Friday, Saturday, and Montag, October 2, from 10 a.m until midnight

-Since 2022 at the Oidn Wiesn is the folk singer tent Schützenlisl® of the innkeeper family Stiftl.
+Since 2022 at the Oide Wiesn is the folk singer tent Schützenlisl® of the innkeeper family Stiftl.
 In their tent the tradition of the legendary folk singer greats such as Weiß Ferdl, Bally Prell, Hans Blädel takes up a lot of space.
 Traudi Siferlinger, BR presenter and inn music expert, has put together the very high quality musical program.
-Singing along is expressly desired, there are even song booklets to take home.
+Singing along is expressly desired.
 The menu includes specialties from the in-house butchery, fair trade products, as well as vegetarian and vegan delicacies, all specialties from the region that bear the Bavarian organic seal or the "Geprüfte Qualität Bayern" seal.
 The beer served is Augustiner from wooden barrels in stone mugs and wheat beer from Hacker Pschorr.
+The Schützenlisl® tent was awarded as a climate-neutral tent.

 Tent: 1,384 seats